SEM image of rock grown by CCell electrolysis

 electrochemical equipment

-The electrochemical equipment at ICTP that we used to do the experiments.
+The electrochemical equipment at ICTP used for the experiments.

 Scanning electron microscope image

-“I am impressed with how helpful everybody is and all the equipment and facilities they have at the ICTP!
-Javier is an outstanding polymer scientist with incredible knowledge in setting up electrochemical experiments and designing and producing novel materials.
-It has been a pleasure to work alongside him during this time.” - Dr. Lola Gonzalez
+“I am impressed with how helpful everyone was and with the outstanding facilities at ICTP.
+Dr. Carretero Gonzalez is an exceptional polymer scientist with deep expertise in electrochemical materials.
+It has been a pleasure to collaborate with him and his team throughout this project.”

 Other posts